Gravitational wave inference on a numerical-relativity simulation of a black hole merger beyond general relativity: Analysis Results

 Figure~\ref{fig:dCSCorner_75} shows the posterior distributions for mass and spin parameters obtained with \bilby for two values of $\ell$.
 When $\ell=0$, all posteriors are consistent with the injected parameters as expected.
 However, when $\ell \neq 0$ we recover much tighter and, in many cases, biased posteriors.
 The parameters with the largest posterior difference are the mass ratio $q$ and the two spin parameters.
 The total mass posterior is the least biased one, possibly since it is well-measured from the merger frequency.
-We take a closer look at the mass ratio and the precessing spin for more values of $\ell$ in Fig.~\ref{fig:kde_chi_p}.
+We take a closer look at the mass ratio and spins for more values of $\ell$ in Fig.~\ref{fig:kde_chi_p}.
 Biases in the recovered parameters are indicative of ``stealth bias,'' in which different values of GR parameters can better (though not perfectly) reproduce a beyond-GR waveform (in Fig.~\ref{fig:BeyondGRSpace} this corresponds to movement towards the beyond-GR solution parallel to $\mathcal{H}_\mathrm{GR}$).

 We can interpret the parameter biases with increasing $\ell$ as follows.
-The beyond-GR waveforms have roughly the same merger frequency as their GR counterparts (cf. Fig.~\ref{fig:dCSWaveforms}), but the merger is moved at earier times and has a larger amplitude at merger.
-Thus, the total mass remains approximately the same to preserve the merger frequency but $\chieff$ moves to lower values to reduce the length of the waveform.
-Additionally, a large $\chi_p$ results in large precession that can lead to a low inspiral amplitude compared to the merger amplitude.
-If the system precesses such that it becomes more face-on at merger compared to during the inspiral, this increases the GW amplitude at merger.
+The beyond-GR waveforms have roughly the same merger frequency as their GR counterparts (cf. Fig.~\ref{fig:dCSWaveforms}), but the merger is moved at earlier times and has a larger amplitude at merger.
+Thus, the total mass remains approximately the same to preserve the merger frequency but $\chieff$ moves to lower values, which reduces the length of the waveform due to the reduced orbital hang up effect arising from spin-orbit coupling.
+The mass ratio $q$ posterior remains consistent as $\ell$ changes, though it becomes increasingly peaked, a point to which we return later.
+Finally, a large $\chi_p$ results in large precession that can lead to a low inspiral amplitude compared to the merger amplitude.
+If the system precesses such that it becomes more face-on at merger compared to the inspiral, this increases the GW amplitude at merger.